RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 2.5 Emerging Approaches: Transformers in RL

+According to Bao et al. (2025), the "ultimate goal" is to achieve simulated to real-world transfer of robust models that can handle diverse tasks across different domains, without additional fine-tuning on the target hardware.
+Providing a "unified framework" capable of "handling locomotion tasks expected from future bipedal robots".
+This "zero-shot" potential capability, is highlighted in research into trajectory modelling using transformer architecture.

 The Decision Transformer, introduced by Chen et al. (2021), represents a paradigm shift in reinforcement learning by framing RL as a "sequence modeling" problem.
-Rather than learning value functions or policy gradients, Decision Transformer uses a GPT-like architecture to model trajectories autoregressively.
+Rather than learning value functions or policy gradients, Decision Transformer uses a GPT-2 architecture to model trajectories autoregressively.

 Key advantages include:

 - Effective learning from fixed datasets without environmental interaction.
 - Target-return driven trajectory training, generating series' of future actions to achieve the target.